-- 1. Microbusiness License: Oregon has created several microbusiness licenses.
-It has created two categories of Micro Tier Producer licenses (Micro Tier I and Micro Tier II), which are restricted in the size of indoor and outdoor canopies they can grow.
-190 These licensees are subject to lower licensing fees.
-191 There is also a Micro Wholesaler License which is subject to a lower licensing fee.
-192 However, Micro Wholesaler licensees can only purchase, possess, or receive usable marijuana, immature marijuana plants, seeds, whole non-living marijuana plants and marijuana waste from a Micro Tier I or Micro Tier II Producer.
-193 - 2.
-Community Reinvestment: Oregon imposes a 17% tax on the retail sale of adult-use cannabis and cannabis products.
-194 These funds are placed in the Oregon Marijuana Account.
-195 Once administrative costs for the collection and enforcement of tax provisions are covered, the Department of Revenue shall transfer quarterly to the Drug Treatment and Recovery Services Fund all moneys in the Oregon Marijuana Account in excess of \$11,250,000.
-196 The remaining funds are to be allocated as follows: - 10% to certain qualifying cities. - 10% to certain qualifying counties. - 40% to the State School Fund. - 20% to mental health treatment or for alcohol and drug abuse prevention, early intervention, and treatment. - 15% to the objectives of the State Police Account. - 5% to purposes related to alcohol and drug abuse prevention, early intervention, and treatment services.
+1. Microbusiness License: Oregon has created several microbusiness licenses.
+It has created two categories of Micro Tier Producer licenses (Micro Tier I and Micro Tier II), which are restricted in the size of indoor and outdoor canopies they can grow.210 These licensees are subject to lower licensing fees.211 There is also a Micro Wholesaler License which is subject to a lower licensing fee.212

+However, Micro Wholesaler licensees can only purchase, possess, or receive usable marijuana, immature marijuana plants, seeds, whole non-living marijuana plants and marijuana waste from a Micro Tier I or Micro Tier II Producer.213

+- 2. Wholesale License: Oregon has a wholesale license category which allows the licensee to buy marijuana items from licensed facilities and sell the products to licensed retailers, processors, producers, other wholesalers, or research certificate holders.
+These licensees can also purchase hemp from licensed processors and sell hemp items to licensed retailers, processors, and other wholesalers.214 - 3.
+Community Reinvestment: Oregon imposes a 17% tax on the retail sale of adult-use cannabis and cannabis products.215 These funds are placed in the Oregon Marijuana Account.216 Once administrative costs for the collection and enforcement of tax provisions are covered, the Department of Revenue shall transfer quarterly to the Drug Treatment and Recovery Services Fund all moneys in the Oregon Marijuana Account in excess of \$11,250,000.
+217 The remaining funds are to be allocated as follows: - 10% to certain qualifying cities. - 10% to certain qualifying counties. - 40% to the State School Fund. - 20% to mental health treatment or for alcohol and drug abuse prevention, early intervention, and treatment. - 15% to the objectives of the State Police Account. - 5% to purposes related to alcohol and drug abuse prevention, early intervention, and treatment services.
+218